Kohen

 Kohen (כֹּהֵן, /he/; כֹּהֲנִים, /he/) is the Hebrew word for "priest", used in reference to the Aaronic priesthood, also called Aaronites or Aaronides.
 They are traditionally believed, and halakhically required, to be of direct patrilineal descent from the biblical Aaron (also Aharon), brother of Moses, and thus belong to the Tribe of Levi.

 During the existence of the Temple in Jerusalem (and previously the Tabernacle), kohanim performed the Temple sacrificial offerings, which were only permitted to be offered by them.
-Following its destruction, it seems that most of them joined the Synagogal Jewish movement before adopting gradually Rabbinic Judaism, other types of Judaism, Christianity or Islam.
+Following its destruction, it seems that most of them joined Synagogal Judaism before adopting gradually Rabbinic Judaism, other types of Judaism.
 Today, kohanim retain a lesser though distinct status within Rabbinic and Karaite Judaism, including certain honors and restrictions.

 In the Samaritan community, the kohanim have remained the primary religious leaders.
-Ethiopian Jewish religious leaders are called kahen, and do similar works to the kohanim.

 Name

 The word kohen originally derives from a Semitic root common at least to the Central Semitic languages.
 In the ancient polytheistic religion of Phoenicia, the word for priest was khn (𐤊𐤄𐤍).
 The cognate Arabic word كاهن (kāhin) means "priest".